luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Ensure uniqueness in database
     - Make it readable and shareable
 2. Create `src/pages/coordinators/ConfirmationCodes.tsx`:
-    - Display list of codes (active and used)
-    - Show code, created date, used status, used by (if used)
+    - Form to generate new code:
+        - Email address input (required, type="email")
+        - Role selector (dropdown: "Coordinator" or "Foster")
-    - "Generate New Code" button
+        - "Generate Code" button
+    - When code is generated:
-    - Generate code and save to database
+        - Save to database with:
+            - Email from form
+            - Role from form
-    - Link code to coordinator's organization
+            - Organization from coordinator's organization (automatic)
+            - Created by coordinator's user ID (automatic)
+            - Generated code
+        - Display generated code prominently
+        - Show "Copy Code" button
+        - Show "Email Code" button (opens email client)
+    - Display list of previously generated codes:
+        - Show code, email, role, status (active/used), created date
+        - Filter by role or status (optional)
 3. Add route `/coordinators/codes` (coordinator-only)
 4. Add navigation link for coordinators
-5. Test: Coordinator can generate codes, codes are unique, codes are linked to organization
+5. Test: Coordinator can generate codes, codes are unique, codes are linked to correct organization and email

 **Testing:**

--   Coordinator can generate codes
+-   Coordinator can generate codes with email and role
 -   Codes are unique
--   Codes are linked to correct organization
+-   Codes are automatically linked to coordinator's organization
+-   Codes have correct role assigned
--   Codes appear in list
+-   Codes appear in list after generation
+-   Can copy and email codes

-**Deliverable:** Code generation working.
+**Deliverable:** Coordinator code generation UI working.

 ---

-### Milestone 7.3: Validate Code During Signup
+### Milestone 7.3: Update Signup to Use Confirmation Codes

-**Goal:** Fosters must provide valid confirmation code to create account.
+**Goal:** Replace open signup with confirmation code-based signup.
+Codes determine role and organization assignment.

 **Tasks:**

 1. Update `src/pages/SignUp.tsx`:
-    - Add "Confirmation Code" input field
+    - Add "Confirmation Code" input field (required)
-    - Make code required for signup
+    - Add email validation to match code's email
     - Validate code before submitting:
         - Code exists in database
         - Code is not already used
-        - Code belongs to organization (if multi-org)
+        - Email matches code's email address
         - Code is not expired (if expiration implemented)
+    - Show clear error messages for invalid codes
 2. Create function to validate code:
     - Query database for code
-    - Check if code is valid and unused
+    - Check if code is valid, unused, and email matches
-    - Return validation result
+    - Return validation result with organization_id and role
 3. On successful signup:
+    - Create user account with Supabase auth
+    - Create profile with:
+        - Role from confirmation code
-    - Mark code as used
+        - Organization from confirmation code
+        - Email from signup form
-    - Link code to new user profile
+    - Mark code as used (set `used_by` to new user's ID, `used_at` to now)
-    - Assign user to code's organization
+    - Auto-login user (as in M 1.6)
-4. Show error messages for invalid codes
+4. Handle role-based routing after signup:
+    - Coordinators → coordinator dashboard
+    - Fosters → foster dashboard
-5. Test: Try signup with valid code, invalid code, used code
+5. Test: Try signup with valid coordinator code, valid foster code, invalid code, used code, wrong email

 **Testing:**

+-   Valid coordinator code creates coordinator account
--   Valid code allows signup
+-   Valid foster code creates foster account
 -   Invalid code shows error
 -   Used code shows error
+-   Wrong email shows error
 -   Code is marked as used after signup
--   User is assigned to code's organization
+-   User is assigned to correct organization and role

-**Deliverable:** Code validation during signup working.
+-   User is auto-logged in after signup

+**Deliverable:** Confirmation code-based signup working for both coordinators and fosters.

 ---

-### Milestone 7.4: Simple Code Generation & Sharing
+### Milestone 7.4: Code Management & Sharing

-**Goal:** Coordinators can generate codes, copy them, and share via email.
+**Goal:** Coordinators can view, manage, and share confirmation codes they've generated.

 **Tasks:**

 1. Update `src/pages/coordinators/ConfirmationCodes.tsx`:
+    - Display list of all codes in coordinator's organization:
-    - Simple list showing: code, created date, status (active/used)
+        - Show: code, email, role, status (active/used), created date, created by (coordinator name), used date (if used)
-    - "Generate New Code" button
-    - When code is generated:
-        - Display code prominently
+        - Filter by role or status (optional, for better organization)
+        - Show used codes with clear "Used" indicator
+    - For each code:
         - "Copy Code" button (copies to clipboard)
-        - "Email Code" button (opens email client with code in body and signup URL)
+        - "Email Code" button (opens email client with code and signup URL)
-    - Show list of previously generated codes (simple display, no complex filtering)
+        - Show who used the code (if used) - link to user profile
-2. Implement code copying:
+2. Implement code sharing:
-    - Copy code to clipboard when button clicked
-    - Show confirmation message when copied
-3. Implement email sharing:
     - Generate mailto link with code in email body
     - Include signup URL with code as parameter (e.g., `https://app.vercel.app/signup?code=ABC123`)
+    - Pre-fill recipient email address from code's email
+    - Include friendly message explaining what the code is for
+3. Add code management features:
+    - View all codes (active and used)
+    - See which codes have been used and by whom
-    - Open default email client
+    - Resend code via email if needed
-4. Test: Generate code, copy code, email code
+4. Test: View codes, copy code, email code, verify codes are filtered by organization

 **Testing:**

--   Can generate new codes
+-   Coordinator can view all codes in their organization
 -   Can copy code to clipboard
 -   Can email code via mailto link
--   Codes display correctly in list
+-   Codes display correctly with all information
+-   Used codes show who used them
+-   Codes are properly filtered by organization

-**Deliverable:** Simple code generation and sharing working.
+**Deliverable:** Code management and sharing working for coordinators.

 ---